Scoliosis

 - Back pain (more common in adults)

-- Muscle fatigue after standing/sitting
+- Muscle fatigue and stiffness

 Possible Causes

-- Idiopathic (unknown cause) - most common
+- Idiopathic (unknown cause) - 80% of cases

-- Congenital vertebral abnormalities
+- Congenital vertebral malformations

 - Neuromuscular conditions (cerebral palsy, muscular dystrophy)

-- Connective tissue disorders (Marfan syndrome)
+- Connective tissue disorders (Marfan syndrome, Ehlers-Danlos)

 Note: These are potential causes.
 A healthcare provider can help determine the specific cause in your case.